-In 1979 the State Density Bonus Law was adopted and allowed a 35 percent density bonus and other incentives to help stimulate affordable housing development in the State.
+In 1979, the State Density Bonus Law was adopted which allowed a 35% density bonus and other incentives to help stimulate affordable housing development within the State.

 In 2004 the Council adopted City Code Chapter 20-31, Density Bonus and Other Developer Incentives, to implement State Density Bonus law within the City.
-The City subsequently amended its regulation in 2004, 2010 and 2012 to reflect State law changes.
+The City subsequently amended its regulations in 2004, 2010 and 2012 to reflect State law changes.